 I was a 2020-21 fellow at the UConn Humanities Institute, and I am a research affiliate of the UConn ARMS Center and the Rockefeller Institute for Government's Regional Gun Violence Research Consortium.
-I also serve on the national board of the Journalism & Women's Symposium (JAWS) and lead the organization's membership committee.
-Before UConn, I was on faculty at Western Kentucky University and Arizona State.
+I serve on the advisory board of the Supporting Mass Shooting Survivors Project, on the board of directors of the Connecticut Foundation for Open Government, and on the Connecticut Committee of the New England First Amendment Coalition.
+I previously served on the national board of the Journalism & Women's Symposium (JAWS).
+Before UConn, I held faculty appointments in the journalism schools at Western Kentucky University and Arizona State University.

-Raised in Appalachia Maryland, I was the first person in my family to attend college, graduating with honors from the University of Maryland with a bachelor of arts degree in journalism.
+Born and raised in Appalachia, I was the first person in my family to attend college, graduating with honors from the University of Maryland with a bachelor of arts degree in journalism.
 I later earned my masters of mass communication degree from Arizona State University's Walter Cronkite School of Journalism & Mass Communication.

-At UConn, I teach press history, media law, and writing and reporting classes.
-My areas of expertise include journalism ethics, media law, the media and misinformation, and the role of journalists in a democracy.
+At UConn, I teach media law, press history, and writing and reporting classes.
+My areas of expertise include journalism ethics, media law, the media and misinformation, news coverage of gun violence and mass shootings, and the role of journalists in a democracy.
 I am available for talks, panel discussions and guest lectures.

 I'm also a singer and a flutist and play music with my partner, Toby, in the indie Americana Gothic project A Former Friend.